+This is where I determine what data needs to be stored and the way the data is stored.
+This then allows me to add content to the database.

 Description

-My company will require two products tables one for clothes and one for shoes, the tables will store the product name, price, description, popularity and the image.
+My company will require two products tables one for clothes and one for shoes, the tables will store the product name, price, description, popularity, and the image.
 The company will also keep track of the number of products sold.
-There will also be a user table where customers have to login to purchase or sell an item and the admin will have to login to have crud functionality.
+There will also be a user table where customers have to login to purchase or sell an item and the admin will have to login to have CRUD functionality.

 Business Reporting Requirements

-Substitute in here the information the users of your application will want to be able to view.

 Admins need to be able to create, read, update, and delete festivals, stages, shows, performers, and genres.

 Users will need to be able to find all products and sort through them and also add products to the database.